NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Thermal Eruption.md

 * * *

 **Effect** You concentrate your thermal energy and explode it outward.
-All creatures in a 20-foot emanation take 14d6 fire damage with a basic Reflex save.
+All creatures in a @Template\[emanation|distance:20\] take 14d6 fire damage with a basic Reflex save.
 Afterward, you lose all effects of the Dormant Eruption feat until your next daily preparations.

 *Source: Pathfinder Dark Archive*
 *OGL*